financemnl/financemnl-jekyll-minimal/_drafts/_posts/creating-and-managing-your-budget.md

 - guide
 - budget
 - reduce expense
+- budgeting tools
+- envelope system
 categories:
 - Budgeting
 ---
 Budgeting should be the cornerstone of your personal finance.

-You should focus on tracking all of your expenses for the month, using a method of your choice listed below in the Tools/Systems section.
+You should focus on tracking all of your expenses for the month, using a method of your choice listed below in the [Tools/Systems](#toolssystems) section.

 ## **Creating a Budget**